paularmstrong/swig/README.md

 How it works
 ------------

 Swig reads template files and translates them into cached javascript functions.
 When we later render a template we call the evaluated function, passing a context object as an argument.
-This makes the rendering [_very fast_][1].

 License
 -------